Qelqëz

-Qelqëz (definiteness 'Qelqëza') is a mountain located in the Dangëlli Highlands, in southern Albania.
+Qelqëz (lit.
+'Glass') is a mountain located in the Dangëlli Highlands, in southern Albania.
 Part of the only mountain range that is divided into three branches, Qelqëz, the tallest peak 1662 m, highlights the first branch which commences at Miçan Pass, continues through Qelqëz, Dëllënjë Pass and finally at Mali i Piskalit 1437 m, gradually descending towards the upper reaches of Lengaricë river in the southeast.
 Along its course, it connects with the mountains of Postenan 1552 m and Melesin 1441 m.